 This course covers basic network fundamentals including network interfaces, standard design principles, common network devices, common network operating systems and topologies, and network management issues.
-(3 lec/0 lab) 3 sem hrs

 CIS 176 Windows Server Administration

 This course provides a hands-on introduction and examination of the architecture and features of Windows Server.
 Topics include using a network, storage, performance and commands or utilities.
 Repeatable to a maximum of 6 semester hours for version updates; 3 semester hours may apply to a degree or certificate.